Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 Deactivation requirements

-24 A road permit holder who deactivates an oil and gas road must do all of the following:
+24 A road permit holder who deactivates an energy resource road must do all of the following:

 (a) barricade the road surface width in a clearly visible manner to prevent access by motor vehicles, other than all-terrain vehicles;